techatpark/zols/README.md

 Zols is a Light weighted Content Management System built on Spring Framework.
 Apart from providing anything you want from a CMS, Zols is unique in three ways:

+# Pluggable CMS
-(1) Zols is not a web application.
+Zols is not a web application.
 It is a library which can be easily integrated with any existing Spring MVC Application.
 This means that this saves the hassle of handling a separate deployment.

+#From HTML to CMS in no time
-(2) Zols uses strict natural templating.
+Zols uses strict natural templating.
 HTML Projects can be directly linked to CMS.
 Designers are free to modify HTML files which will reflect in real time within the CMS.

-(3) Clear Separation of data.
-Anything you enter into the system is native data which can be separately processed and analyzed.
+#Store domain and data
+Dates as dates, and SSN's as SSN's.
+Store them in the format that you want to be saved, and extract the data with the domain.
+This means that you can perform custom queries like searching within date ranges or searching for a range of ZIP codes in your CMS naturally without any custom coding.

 Installation: